Bioinformatics and Big Data

 Professor Inge Jonassen and part of his team from the CBU (Computational Bioinformatics Unit, Department of Informatics, UiB) are working on the development and application of bioinformatics methods for analysing data descending from high-throughput measurement technologies applied to cancer samples.

-The Jonassen group works on development and application of bioinformatics methods contributing to the understanding of tumors and their microenvironments, aiming to aid in selecting appropriate treatments and predict outcome.
-They are currently working on a system medicine approach utilizing machine learning approaches targeting leukemia and development of methods to exploit the Hyperion technology to the study of tumormicroenvironment interactions in solid cancers.
+The Jonassen group works on development and application of bioinformatics methods contributing to the understanding of tumors and their microenvironments, aiming to aid in selecting appropriate treatments and prediction of outcome.
+They are currently working on a systems medicine approach utilizing machine learning approaches targeting leukemia and development of methods to exploit the Hyperion technology to the study of tumor microenvironment interactions in solid cancers.

-Relevant to Jonassen’s work in CCBIO, he published (in BMC Bioinformatics) in 2020 a flexible and versatile workflow for RNAseq data analysis, (in BMC Genomics) a comprehensive study comparing alternative approaches for characterizing DNA copy number variants, and (in Acta Neuropathologica Communications) a study showing that expression signatures seen in Parkinson are mainly driven by cell type composition.
-The latter work has relevance in analysis of leukemia and solid tumor data analysis where the group is now using single cell data to be able to better dissect changes in gene expression and relations to cell types and tumor microenvironments.
+Relevant to Jonassen’s work in CCBIO, he published (in BMC Bioinformatics) in 2020 a flexible and versatile workflow for RNAseq data analysis (in BMC Genomics), a comprehensive study comparing alternative approaches for characterizing DNA copy number variants, and (in Acta Neuropathologica Communications) a study showing that expression signatures seen in Parkinson are mainly driven by cell type composition.
+The latter work has relevance to analysis of leukemia and solid tumor data analysis where the group is now using single cell data to better dissect changes in gene expression and relations to cell types and tumor microenvironments.
 Jonassen contributed to a study led by the Gjertsen group showing that response to chemotherapy can be measured shortly after treatment using CYTOF, a study published in Nature Communications (early 2023).